Capito stands by her support of Senate gun control bill, says it will help West Virginia

 Capito is one of 14 Senate Republicans to support it.
 She believes the public response to both the bill and her vote for it are the result of confusion surrounding the proposed law.

 “This does not create red flag laws.
-West Virginia, specifically, has passed a law that would prevent red flag laws, and that prevention of red flag laws will stay in place”Sen. Shelley Moore Capito, R-WV
+West Virginia, specifically, has passed a law that would prevent red flag laws, and that prevention of red flag laws will stay in place.”Sen. Shelley Moore Capito, R-W.Va.

 According to Capito, the Mountain State could benefit from the proposed law, as it would make West Virginia eligible for a variety of government grants for things like drug and mental health courts.
 She says this will allow law abiding gun owners to continue to exercise their 2nd Amendment rights, and will help citizens suffering from mental health issues to get the treatment they need.